victormayowa/alx-pre_course/0x01-git/README.md

-My second readme file inside the pre-course directory
+changing My second readme file inside the pre-course directory for up to date task